-The Washington State, particularly the Tri-Cities region comprised of Pasco, Kennewick, and Richland, is one of the premiere sites for bird watching.
+Washington State, particularly the Tri-Cities region comprised of Pasco, Kennewick, Richland, and West Richland is one of the premiere sites for bird watching.

 The Unspoiled Ecosystem of the Tri-Cities

 Tri-Cities is located alongside the Hanford Reach, the only remaining free stretch of the Columbia River.
-The pristine waters of Hanford Reach traverses a fifty mile stretch of some of the most magnificent landscapes you will see in the Washington State.
+The pristine waters of Hanford Reach traverse a fifty-mile stretch of some of the most magnificent landscapes you will see in Washington State.

-Beside this stretch of unbridled river stands a protected wilderness of stark and breathtaking beauty of shrub steppes, sand dunes, rolling plateaus, and mountain ranges.
-Indeed, this magnificent landscape of the Tri-Cities presents a fitting backdrop for the equally magnificent wildlife that seeks it refuge and sustenance.
+Beside this stretch of the unbridled river stands a protected wilderness of stark and breathtaking beauty of shrub steppes, sand dunes, rolling plateaus, and mountain ranges.
+Indeed, this magnificent landscape of the Tri-Cities presents a fitting backdrop for the equally magnificent wildlife that seeks its refuge and sustenance.

 In this area of undisturbed wilderness, rare animals find shelter and food.
-Animals such as coyotes, eagles, deer, falcons, and hawks, are just some of the wildlife that flourish in this nature sanctuary.
+Animals such as coyotes, eagles, deer, falcons, and hawks, are just some of the wildlife that flourishes in this nature sanctuary.

 Bird Watcher’s Bliss

 The birds that make this land their home, stay for so many reasons.
 And there are many different birds to see every day, all 365 days of the year, depending on the season.
 Most of these birds are transients, staying to breed or pass the colder winters up north, or just stopping for a while to rest, then migrating to someplace else, as Mother Nature intended them to.